These simple updates will make your bathroom feel brand new

 Beyond offering much-needed privacy and warmth in a bathroom, a well-fitted blind is an easy way to inject colour, pattern and style to a space that’s in need of a lift.

 Though traditional wooden shutters are in vogue, a simple roller blind is an easy-to-fit alternative for just a fraction of the price.
-This rainforest-inspired design from Blinds 2go has a sophisticated, leafy print that’ll softly complement the plants you already have in your bathroom.
-Plus, it’s made from fully waterproof fabric, so it will stay dry and clean even if your window is right next to the shower!
+Why not opt for one with a leafy print to softly complement any plants you have in your bathroom?

 Check out our how-to guide to measuring your windows for blinds.